-We'll work on a new, blank map document.
-Use the Add Data button to add both the .CSV table and shapefile you downloaded from NHGIS to your document.
-If that sentence made no sense to you, see the ArcGIS documentation: Adding layers to a map.
+We'll work on a new, blank map template.
+Assign the project any name you want.
+Navigate to the Map tab.
+Click the Add Data button and select Data to add both the .CSV table and shapefile you downloaded from NHGIS to your document.

-If your computer is old, this next part will require some patience.
-Your boundary shapefile contains boundaries from the entire United States, so ArcMap may take a little while to render it all.
+This next part will require some patience.
+Your boundary shapefile contains boundaries from the entire United States, so ArcGIS may take a little while to render it all.
 If your computer is having difficulty processing so much data, you can temporarily pause map drawing on the bottom left corner of the map view.

 We need to associate the data in the .CSV data table with the boundaries in our shapefile.
 This will be done by joining the tables.
 In GIS, the term join has a very specific meaning.
 In our case, it involves finding a column that both our .CSV data table and our shapefile's attribute table have in common, and merging the two into one big table.

-If you have not done this sort of thing in the past, right click on one of the file names in the left column — in our example, US_tract_2010 and nhgis0017_ds172_2010_tract.csv — and open the (attribute) table.
+Right click on one of the file names in the contents pane — in our example, US_tract_2010 and nhgis0017_ds172_2010_tract.csv — and open the (attribute) table.
 Thoroughly examining the table of any data you download is good practice.
 Do you see which field we're going to use to join the tables?
-If it's not immediately obvious, you're thinking about it too much.
-Look at the names of all the columns!

 NHGIS very conveniently includes a GISJOIN column in all of its data.
 In other words, they've done a big part of the hard work for us!
-Right-click on the shapefile name (for us, US_tract_2010), hover over Joins and Related, and click on Join.
+Right-click on the shapefile name (for us, US_tract_2010), hover over Joins and Relates, and click on Add Join.

 Open the attribute table for your boundary shapefile once more.
 Scroll all the way to the right.
-Do these column names look familiar?
-They should be the same ones you examined in the codebook earlier.
+These columns should be the same ones you examined in the codebook earlier.
 Congratulations — all of your data is now in one convenient (and, frankly, huge) shapefile!